emre/lama/README.md

 get your client id from <a href='http://api.imgur.com/'>imgur api</a> and create a config file named `.imgur.conf` in your user's directory.

-there is an example preformaated config file in the repository:
+there is an example preformatted config file in the repository:
 ```bash
 $ wget https://raw.github.com/emre/lama/master/extras/.imgur.conf -O ~/.imgur.conf
 ```